jackythesmurf/jackythesmurf/README.md

 I am a Full-Stack Software Developer, based in Sydney.
 <br>
-I enjoying learning new technologies, which brings much excitement to my life and I wish to share that same passion with the broader community !
+I enjoying learning new technologies, which brings much excitement to my life and I wish to share that same passion with everybody !
 </p>